dschmura/modelrails_app/public/documentation/development/documentation.md

 Which links are included in the knowledge base will depend on the nature of the product.
 If the product is a module that is used by developers in another product for example, there would be one url pointing to the README file in the git repository.

 ## README!!!!s

-Every product needs, at a minimum, an up to date README file that documents how to get started working with that product.
+Every product's codebase needs, at a minimum, an up to date README file that documents how to get started working with that product.
 It defines the required dependencies, setup steps etc...

 The readme is ***NOT*** intended to be documentation for end-users.
 It is primarily focussed on developers and, possibly, people providing technical support.

+The codebase README.md need the following:

+- [ ] A description of the product
+- [ ] Instructions for how a developer or support person can set up their environment to allow them to run it in their development environment.
+  - [ ] Dependencies
+  - [ ] Database setup/seed data
+  - [ ] Environment variables / configuration(s) for external APIs etc...
+- [ ] Instructions for running tests / verifying that the product is working as expected.

 ## What about Google Docs and being about to collaborate with non-developers on documentation?